Hooked Fisherman

 Cons

-**CT-specific requirements:** Connecticut requires a Coast Guard-approved Type I, II, or III PFD for all watercraft occupants.
-Type III is the standard for kayak fishing and includes all the fishing-specific models above.
-Keep it on, not in the kayak.
+**CT-specific requirements:** Connecticut requires a Coast Guard-approved Type I, II, or III PFD for all watercraft occupants, per CT DEEP boating regulations.
+Type III is the standard for kayak fishing and covers every model above.
+It only works if it's on your body, not stowed in the kayak.

-**Cold water safety note:** CT water temperatures are dangerously cold through May.
-Even strong swimmers can be incapacitated by cold shock in minutes.
-In spring, wear your PFD at all times and consider a wetsuit top or dry top for early-season trips.
+**Cold water safety note:** CT water temperatures stay dangerously cold well into May.
+Even strong swimmers can be incapacitated by cold shock within minutes.
+Anglers fishing early-season trips should wear a PFD at all times and consider a wetsuit top or dry top before the water warms.